Includes information on how to apply for visitor visas, bridging visas and transit visas and what you can bring into Australia.

 The explanations and names for the instruments listed here are in plain English to assist with understanding what each instrument does.
 For the precise legal definition of the role of the instrument and its Federal Register of Legislative Instruments number, please refer to the instrument itself.

-This instrument lists the tests and scores that are required to demonstrate English language proficiency for subclass 457 applicants and also the occupations and salary levels where a subclass 457 visa applicant is not required to demonstrate their English proficiency.See:
+This instrument lists the tests and scores that are required to demonstrate English language proficiency for subclass 457 visa applicants.
+It also outlines exempted situations where applicants are not required to demonstrate their English proficiency.See: IMMI 17/057: English Language Requirements for Subclass 457 visas.

 This instrument lists the dollar amounts for the Temporary Skilled Migration Income Threshold (TSMIT) and the exemption from the requirement to demonstrate equivalent terms and conditions of employment (market salary rates).See: